PlaysHeader.png

 In a world where rigid social conventions clash with impulses of the heart, Marianne and Elinor must navigate gossip and heartbreak before they can reconcile with each other, and find happiness.
 Adapted from the novel by Jane Austen.

-A Dog at a Feast
+A dog at a feast

 Produced by Bleeding Heart Theatre at the Vancouver Fringe 2016.
 Directed by Evan Frayne.
 Featuring Alison Kelly, Barbara Tomasic, and Lisa Goebel.